Practical Magic: Accolades

+Release

+Practical Magic was released theatrically in the United States on October 16, 1998, by Warner Bros.
+Pictures.

+The film was released on VHS and DVD in the United States on February 16, 1999, by Warner Home Video.
+A 4K Ultra HD Blu-ray was released on August 25, 2026, from Warner Bros.
+Home Entertainment.

 Legacy

 The film has acquired a cult following over the years.
 Writing about Practical Magics legacy in 2018, David Sims of The Atlantic discussed how the film centers relationships between women through the Owens bloodline as well as in the final scene involving the town's women uniting to free Gillian from Jimmy's control.
 He described the film as a mainstream studio feature "that wove dark themes about gender and power into an ostensible crowd-pleasing comedy", qualities that made it unusual for its time and have contributed to its staying power.

 In other media

 In 2004, Warner Bros. and CBS produced Sudbury, a television pilot written by Becky Hartman Edwards and directed by Bryan Spicer starring Kim Delaney in the role played by Bullock in the film and Jeri Ryan in the role played by Kidman.
 The series, named for the Sudbury, Massachusetts location of the novel and film, was not picked up.

 In 2010, Warner Bros. and ABC Family attempted to develop a prequel television series.

+In 2019, it was announced that HBO Max was developing a prequel television series, based on Alice Hoffman's 2017 prequel novel, The Rules of Magic, with Jessica Jones creator Melissa Rosenberg writing and executive producing.
+However, the project never came to fruition.